kubos/kubos-gateway/README.md

 ```

 ### Setup Gateway Config File
-Copy the contents of the `gateway_config.toml` into a new file titled `gateway_config.local.toml` for local config.
+Copy the contents of the `gateway_config.toml` into a new file titled `gateway_config.local.toml` for local config
+and then update the file to match your system settings.
 Here are the required config fields and their description:

 - `satellite.name` name of the satellite in Major Tom